-Diamond Hall serves an area which is culturally diverse, and we are proud to promote and celebrate our different backgrounds and beliefs.
-Tolerance, politeness and mutual respect are at the heart of our aims and ethos.
+Diamond Hall Junior Academy serves an area which is culturally diverse, and we are proud to promote and celebrate our different backgrounds and beliefs.
+Tolerance, politeness, and mutual respect are at the heart of our aims and ethos.

 Our pupils know and understand that it is expected that respect is shown to everyone and to everything, whatever differences we may have.
-Children learn that their behaviour choices have an effect on their own rights and those of others.
+Children learn that their behaviour choices influence their own rights and those of others.
 All members of the school community are encouraged to treat each other with respect.

-Specific examples of how we at Diamond Hall enhance pupils' understanding and respect for different faiths and beliefs are:
+Specific examples of how we at Diamond Hall Junior Academy enhance pupils' understanding and respect for different faiths and beliefs are:

-- through Religious Education, PSHE and other lessons where we develop awareness and appreciation of other cultures - in English through fiction and in art and music by considering cultures from other parts of the world. - celebrating cultural differences through assemblies, noticeboards and displays.
+through Religious Education, PSHE and other lessons where we develop awareness and appreciation of other cultures - in English through fiction and in art and music by considering cultures from other parts of the world.